05 Oct Dear computer, thank you so much for your help

 We also don’t like it when computers break social rules, like principles of politeness.
 You have to say hello and goodbye at the beginning and end of an interaction, for example, if you don’t want to be rude or weird.
 Another study gives the example of a situation when, during a computer game, a character suddenly disappeared due to a glitch.
 People were unsettled; they interpreted this as anger or displeasure on the part of the character.
 Otherwise, it would have said goodbye before it went!

-People like to be flattered and don’t like to be criticized – and this is true even when the flattery or criticism is coming from a computer.
+People like to be flattered and don’t like to be criticised – and this is true even when the flattery or criticism is coming from a computer.
 Even if the flattery is unfounded, and they know it, people still like it and feel more positively towards the machine than otherwise.
 I find it absolutely wild that despite knowing with our logical brains that it’s just meaningless 1s and 0s coming from a machine, we still fall for these compliments!
 And it’s such a lovely and positive thing to fall for!
 Humans are so sweet.

-‘But this is all still new’, you might say, to rationalize this behavior.
+‘But this is all still new’, you might say, to rationalise this behaviour.
 In our centuries-long human history – millennia-long, even – of conducting trade, and making arrangements, and communicating, we have been using computers and AI for about two seconds.
 People just aren’t used to it yet.
 And because we aren’t quite familiar with these human-machine interactions, we react in a human way because that’s all we know how to do.

 This may well be true – but then again, it might not.
 This is all occurring on a subconscious level, regardless of how aware we are that we’re interacting with a computer.
 In another study, when people were asked whether they treated computers like humans, they mostly said no – before going on to do exactly that in the next part of the study.
 Even people who worked with computers all the time and were very familiar with them – web developers, programmers – and who might therefore be the least likely group to take this sort of approach, still did.